tatiana-kahana/portfolio-template/README.md

 I made the main focus in this project on Bootstrap4, on it's Utililies, Components, Layout system and JavaScript Widgets.
 For page rendering I used Collapse component of Bootstrap.
-For picture gallery in "Project" i used a lightbox plugin based on the bootstrap modal plugin
+For picture gallery in "Project" I used a lightbox plugin based on the bootstrap modal plugin

 Technologies: